tomortonbew-personal/interview-coach-skill/references/coaching-state.md

 - 2026-03-03: iwoca standout data: 49 applicants (lowest in pipeline), +53% 2-year headcount growth (highest), 4.7/5 Glassdoor (highest), £100k–£130k salary (highest), LOW redundancy risk.
 If structural unknowns resolve favourably, moves to 2nd or 3rd in ranking.
 - 2026-03-03: Company analysis document updated to include full iwoca section in same format as existing five.
 Summary table updated to six roles.
 Rankings revised accordingly.
 - 2026-03-03: Pipeline is now six roles at various stages.
 Focus should be on progressing what’s in play — no need to expand the search further at this stage.
+- 2026-03-06: Rightmove TPM screening call completed 2026-03-05.
+Every signal positive — salary revealed at £90K unprompted, interview stages shared, office days confirmed (Wed/Thu), recruiter asked preferred interview days.
+"You've already touched on this" before most questions = Tom's answers were leading the conversation, not following it.
+Fit confidence upgraded to High.
+- 2026-03-06: Rightmove TPM is now joint-top priority with Moneybox.
+Greenfield team (also hiring engineering leader and engineers), reports into Head of Technology Operations, 3-stage process (2x competency, 1x case study).
+Next prep focus: competency-based STAR answers for Engineering and Product stakeholder interviews.
+- 2026-03-06: Rightmove TPM case study stage likely to involve a hypothetical AI adoption scenario — e.g. "here's an engineering org with mixed AI adoption, how do you tackle it?"
+Tom's pilot experience and research (sustainability framework, DORA metrics, productivity paradox) are strong foundations for this.
+- 2026-03-06: Salary anchor revised upward — £90K is recruiter-stated expectation, not Tom's ask.
+This is a meaningful uplift from original £85K anchor.
+Do not undersell at any subsequent stage.
+- 2026-03-06: Thank-you note sent to recruiter Tom at 8am 2026-03-06 — timed deliberately before his hiring team catch-up.
+Warm, brief, professional.